 What about plastic food and beverage containers?
-Even though they may have containers are recyclable.
+Even though they may have a recycling symbol on the bottom, not all plastic containers are recyclable.
 The only plastics with a stable market demand so, the only ones that go in the blue bin in Onondaga County are: #1 or #2 bottles and #5 dairy tubs.